 Both primary and secondary lesions resolve without treatment, and the patient enters either an early or latent phase in which no clinical manifestations are present.
 The infection can only be detected at this stage with serological testing.
 Some patients in this stage will progress to the tertiary stage, characterized by cardiovascular syphilis, neurosyphilis, and late benign syphilis.

 The incubation period is about 20 to 90 days.
-The organism does invade the CNS early, but symptoms appear late.
+The organism does invade the central nervous system (CNS) early, but symptoms appear late.

 History and Physical